 Consider Your Timing

-Timing is a critical discussion point when it comes to cleaning because we’re all busy people.
+Timing is a critical discussion point when it comes to cleaning.
+We’re all busy people.
 You’ve got a whole bunch of things going on during the week and you probably don’t have a ton of hours to carve out to focus on cleaning!
-There are some of you out there – and I know this to be true and it’s something that a lot of people guys deal with -who might not clean at all and you’re thinking, how can I go from zero to a hundred and get everyone cleaning right now?
+There are some of you out there who might not clean at all.
+And if you’re one of them, you’re thinking, how can I go from zero to a hundred and get everyone cleaning right now?

-The truth is I’m not telling you that you need to get yourself up to two hours of cleaning every week.
-If you can get yourself to ten minutes of cleaning, a week, you’re making an incremental improvement.
-So, when it comes to timing, be realistic about what time you have available during the week and when you can spend that time.
+I’m not telling you that you need to get yourself up to two hours of cleaning every week.
+If you can get yourself to ten minutes of cleaning a week, you’re making an incremental improvement.
+So, when it comes to timing, be realistic.
+Think about what time you have available during the week and when you can spend that time.
 Whether it’s late at night, early in the morning or on a weekend, whatever works for you and your family (and your schedule) is what you should allocate.

-If you have unrealistic expectations or have an all-or-nothing mentality, you’re never going to get any cleaning done and you’re just going to feel like you’ve failed before you even got started.
+If you have unrealistic expectations or have an all-or-nothing mentality, you’re never going to get any cleaning done.
+Then you’re just going to feel like you’ve failed before you even started.
 So, set the bar low, you have my permission, meet that baseline and then creep it up little by little.

 Schedule the Larger Jobs

-When I used to work at the bank, we had this annual strategic planning session where we would look at the overall goals and larger events for the year.
-It basically gave everyone in the branch the opportunity to look a year in advance and schedule and plan out the things that they needed to do to contribute to the growth of the organization.
+When I used to work at the bank, we had this annual strategic planning session.
+We would look at the overall goals and larger events for the year.
+It basically gave everyone in the branch the opportunity to look a year in advance.
+Then schedule and plan out the things that they needed to do to contribute to the growth of the organization.

 When it comes to cleaning, you can apply this idea as well.
-You can sit down with your family and have strategic “cleaning meeting” where you can think about the larger cleaning tasks that need to be done.
+You can sit down with your family and have a strategic “cleaning meeting”.
+Here you can think about the larger cleaning tasks that need to be done.
 For example, what are you going to do for spring cleaning?
 How frequently are you going to clean your appliances, or clean the garage?

-Whatever it is, if you just leave them, they really aren’t going to get done because no one feels accountable to them.
-However, if you sit down and have a planning meeting, you’ll be able to book in dates and times and assign tasks to people, and then it’s booked, it’s done, and everyone knows what they need to do.
+Whatever it is, if you just leave them, they really aren’t going to get done.
+This is because no one feels accountable to them.
+However, if you sit down and have a planning meeting, you’ll be able to book in dates and times and assign tasks to people.
+Then it’s booked, it’s done, and everyone knows what they need to do.